Emma Frost: What If? Astonishing X-Men

 An alternate version of Emma Frost appears in the 2010 What If?
 Astonishing X-Men one-shot "What if Ord resurrected Jean Grey instead of Colossus?."
-Jean Grey's resurrection causes friction with Emma, who believes her presence and history with the Phoenix will ensure the X-Men's demise.
-The two women discover that the Breakworld has predicted Phoenix will destroy their planet.
-Under the deception of the psychic remnant of Cassandra Nova, Emma extracts hidden vestiges of the Phoenix Force from the remaining Stepford Cuckoos, killing them and granting her the powers of the Phoenix so she may free Cassandra from her prison, no longer requiring Shadowcat.
-Emma kills Ord, destroys the Breakworld, and confronts the X-Men, killing Beast.
-Emma reveals her fear that Jean will proceed to take everything—including Scott—away from her now that she has returned.
-S.W.O.R.D. intercedes and intends to kill Emma for the destruction of the Breakworld.
-Jean realizes that it is actually Cassandra Nova controlling Emma.
-Scott manages to reach Emma with his love and she gains enough control to allow the X-Men a chance to kill her and stop Cassandra.
-Shadowcat pulls out Emma's heart, but is also killed when the Phoenix Force explodes from Emma's body.
+Jean Grey's resurrection causes friction with Frost, who believes her presence and history with the Phoenix will ensure the X-Men's demise.
+The two women discover that Breakworld has predicted Phoenix will destroy their planet.
+Under the deception of the psychic remnant of Cassandra Nova, Frost extracts hidden vestiges of the Phoenix Force from the remaining Stepford Cuckoos, killing them and granting her the powers of the Phoenix so she may free Cassandra from her prison, no longer requiring Shadowcat.
+Frost kills Ord, destroys Breakworld, and confronts the X-Men, killing Beast.
+Frost reveals her fear that Jean will proceed to take everything—including Scott—away from her now that she has returned.
+S.W.O.R.D. intercedes and intends to kill Frost for the destruction of Breakworld.
+Jean realizes that it is actually Nova controlling Frost.
+Scott manages to reach Frost with his love and she gains enough control to allow the X-Men a chance to kill her and stop Nova.
+Shadowcat pulls out Frost's heart, but is also killed when the Phoenix Force explodes from Frost's body.

 X-Campus

 An alternate version of Emma Frost appears in the X-Campus series.
-She is a teenager appears and Sebastian Shaw's girlfriend.
-She is one of the students at the Worthington Academy, a school for mutants shown.
+This version is a teenager, student at the Worthington Academy, and girlfriend of Sebastian Shaw.

 Young X-Men "End of Days"

 An alternate version of Emma Frost appears in a dystopic future depicted in the final two issues of Young X-Men.
-An aged Emma Frost (now going by the codename "Diamondheart") is one of only four remaining mutants on "Xaviera", a former mutant safe-haven independent state and utopia.
-She remains on a team of X-Men with Graymalkin, Wolverine, Anole and an incapacitated and greatly aged Ink, whom she often hopes will speak.
+An aged Frost, known as Diamondheart, is one of only four remaining mutants on "Xaviera", a former mutant safe-haven independent state and utopia.
+She remains on a team of X-Men with Graymalkin, Wolverine, Anole, and Ink.
 Dust suddenly appears, now greatly changed in her appearance and persona with altered powers, and proceeds to confront and easily kill each member.
-Emma attempts to fight her, but is quickly suffocated by Dust's whirlwind.
+Frost attempts to fight her, but is suffocated by Dust.